 We’ve been dragging lately.
 The summer heat and crowds feel oppressive and it seems we only leave the house for visits to Target (air conditioning) and the library (excellent air conditioning).

 For the first time in … ever?
 The kids asked if we could go on an easy hike.
-Something within a half-hour drive of Kailua.
+They requested something within a half-hour drive of Kailua.
 I racked my brain, checked the tides and surf forecast and decided on Makapuu Tide Pools.
-We visited the pools only once after following another hiker off the main trail for Makapuu lighthouse.
-We were curious about what they were up to.
-After a bit of scrambling, we were rewarded with views of the gleaming turquoise pools far below.
+We visited the pools only once in the past after following another hiker off the main trail for the Makapuu lighthouse.
+At the time, we were curious about what they were up to and after a bit of scrambling, we were rewarded with views of the gleaming turquoise pools far below.
 On that particular day, the surf was high and anyone brave (stupid?) enough to swim in the tide pools was thrashed about like rag dolls whenever a big set rolled in.
-The weather conditions seemed more forgiving on this day, so we packed out swimsuits and set off.
+However, the weather conditions seemed more forgiving on this day, so we packed our swimsuits and set off.

 Family-Friendly Hikes on Oahu

 The southeast corner of the Oahu is full of rugged beauty and adventure.
 It’s a harsh landscape dominated by sharp lava rock and pounding waves.
 Even the plants pack a punch.
 Only the most hearty and salt-

 At the Makapuu Lighthouse Trailhead, you have three options.
 You can hike up to the lighthouse (watch for whales in the winter!), down to quiet Alan Davis Beach or hike partially up and make the steep ascent to the tide pools.